BGI-biotools/stLFRsv/README.md

 **final file**
 the final PASS SVs, and the `final.NoRegionFilter` is another final file that not considering the region markers
 **heatmap_plot folder**
 the heatmap of PASS SVs in final file.
-Or you can do it yourself using `/tools/plot_script` depend on which SVs you wan
+Or you can do it yourself using `/tools/plot_script` depend on which SVs you want